tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Shoes of the Doe

+Quick Action

+_Recharge 6+:_ The wearer of these deerskin moccasins is astoundingly fleet of foot.
+Out of combat, you can run as fast as a horse, and with similar endurance.
+In combat, you may activate the shoes to take a bonus move action in a round.

+**Quirk:** Easily startled.

+---

 #### Slayer's Boots

 _Recharge 11+:_ When one or more creatures attempt to intercept you while you're moving to engage an enemy during your turn, you dodge past them instead so they can't intercept.